I’m ready to take bigger bets.

 As I think about my next project and what I want to accomplish in 2020, I’m thinking bigger.
 Two people, in particular, drove this.

 The first is Cory Zue, an Indie Hacker from whom I frequently draw inspiration.
 This summer, he launched a Django project template, which he sells for $195 per license.
 That $195 gives him a lot of freedom.
 Imagine if he approached a podcast that caters to Django developers and offered them $500 to advertise his product.
 He’d turn a profit if just three listeners made purchases after hearing his ad.
 Contrast this with Is It Keto, which earns about $0.01 for each visitor to the site.
-If I spent $500 on to buy an ad, it would have to attract 50,000 visitors before I started making money.
+If I spent $500 on an ad, it would have to attract 50,000 visitors before I started making money.

 It’s the same with hiring.
 If I wanted to hire an additional writer for ~$200/mo, they’d have to attract 20,000 new visitors each month (i.e., a 26% increase from my current traffic) to justify their cost.
 And that’s disregarding the cost of finding and training them.